For a PDF version of this, see ERA_Constition as of February 2025

 - 2.1 To improve and preserve amenities and facilities within the geographical area of Egham Town and to consider all matters of interest to the residents.

-- 2.3 To nominate and support, when considered appropriate and desirable, the election of Councillors to the Borough and County Councils.
+- 2.3 To nominate and support, when considered appropriate and desirable, the election of Councillors to the Borough and County Councils or the body/bodies that succeed these in the event of a local government re-organisation such as the introduction of a new Unitary Authority.
 See Councillors; Terms of Reference [Section 8])

 - 2.4 To inform the electorate of Egham of local matters which may concern them.
 (See Communication with Association Membership [Section 9])